dua-Eman/Computer_Network_Project/README.md

 9. Enter  your Username and press **OK**.

     **THIS WILL LAUNCH ClientGUI**

+##Note:
+1. Make sure ServerGUI is strated before client file.

 ## Features
 1. By running the ClientGUI file multiple times you can initiate multiple clients.
-2. Make sure ServerGUI is strated before client file.
-3. Server can unicast the message by using @USERNAME: ..(MESSAGE)..
+2. Server can unicast the message by using @USERNAME: ..(MESSAGE)..
-4. Server command **// list** to show the connected client list.
+3. Server command **// list** to show the connected client list.